Meet the SFIDA Cycling staff at Milano Malpensa Airport (MXP) or at a designated hotel.

 Our staff/client ratio is 1:4 staff.

-Our passenger vans come fully equipped with all necessary to give the best support during the rides.
+Our passenger vans come fully equipped with all the necessary to give the best support during the rides.

 Professional first aid kit.

 Adapting to our current COVID-19 pandemic, and incoordination, with most of the hotel’s terms and conditions, we are adjusting our cancellation policy accordingly as follows:

 If there’s a travel ban from your country to travel to the country you are making a trip with us, you will receive a full refund on any payments you have made to SFIDA Cycling.